 Seriously, why wait?
 You know how it always starts.
-The first two weeks you are super motivated, following the diet, not smoking, going to the gym, and then… it all breaks down.
+In the first two weeks you are super motivated, following the diet, not smoking, going to the gym, and then… it all breaks down.
 Before you know it, you made it a habit not to work on your new habits and things go back to normal.

 Now, I’m sure that it doesn’t have to go down this way.
-I’m certain that you are very capable of making a change to your life.
+I’m certain that you are very capable of making a change in your life.
 That you are able to wrap up 2017 as the year that you decided to take action.
 The year that changed it all.
 But, do YOU want to make it different?

 About Forming New Habits.

-According to a research done by Phillippa Lally and her colleagues published by the European Journal of Social Psychology, it takes on average 66 days to form a new habit.
+According to research done by Phillippa Lally and her colleagues published by the European Journal of Social Psychology, it takes on average 66 days to form a new habit.
 This means that if you were to start today, by the time you get back to work in January, you would do it with a new habit.

 What a way to start the year!
-Rather than by struggling all the way until March, you would be ready to get ahead from the start.
+Rather than struggling all the way until March, you would be ready to get ahead from the start.

 But wait! it gets better.
 The study also says that depending on the habit, the time will vary greatly.
 For habits that are easy to implement, it will take you about 18 days and about 8 months (254 days) for those that require more work.